JeevanDamalcheruvuHO/qe-guild/docs/README.md

 # Documentation Hub

-Welcome to the QE Guild documentation center.
+Welcome to the QE Guild documentation centre.
 This directory contains all guides, standards, patterns, and tooling information to support quality engineering across the Home Office.

-## 📂 Directory Structure
+## Directory Structure

 ### [Getting Started](/docs/getting-started/)
 New to QE Guild?
 Start here!